matleborgne/linux/installations/fedora/5-ssd-optimizations.md

 The installation is now completed.

-This part will cover an optional step : the optimizations for SSD disks and battery life.
+This part will cover an optional step : the optimizations for SSD disks.

 ### SSD optimizations